Judge declares mistrial in Avenatti case; disgraced lawyer wins weeks of delay

 Judge James Selna said it appeared to be an oversight and not an intentional withholding, according to accounts from the courthouse.
 But the judge shut down proceedings and said a new trial will commence in October.

+“Shortcomings there may have been, but I find no misconduct, intentional or otherwise, on the part of the taint team,” Judge Selna said, according to Meghann Cuniff, a journalist who has live-tweeted the trial.

 Avenatti is on trial in a federal court in California for charges of wire fraud.
-Prosecutors said the disgraced lawyer pilfered money intended for clients, and funneled the cash into his own enterprises, trying to keep them afloat.
+Prosecutors said the disgraced lawyer pilfered money intended for clients and funneled the cash into his own enterprises, trying to keep them afloat.

-He has already been convicted of extortion in a separate case in federal court in New York.
-In that case he threatened to go public with what he said was embarrassing information about contacts that Nike, the sports clothing store, had with college basketball prospects.
+He already was convicted of extortion in a separate case in federal court in New York.
+In that case, he threatened to go public with what he said was embarrassing information about contacts that Nike, the sports clothing and equipment company, had with college basketball prospects.
 He demanded millions of dollars to keep quiet.

 He was sentenced to 2.5 years in that case.